julian-dotcom/bitcoin-chart/README.md

 ## Installation

-Initialize the package with yarn:
+Initialize the packages with yarn:

 ```bash
 yarn install